Frequently Asked Questions

 Yes.
 Zed will be free to use as a standalone editor.
 We will instead charge a subscription for optional features targeting teams and collaboration.

-We'd like to be as open as possible while maintaining the ability to run a profitable business.
+We'd like to be as open as possible while maintaining the ability to run a profitable business (see "how will you make money?").
 This probably means some kind of "open core" model, where the editor is available under the GPL but other parts of our system remain proprietary.
-The timeline and exact strategy are still uncertain at this stage.
+We also intend to open source our Rust-based graphics library, GPUI.

 This isn't something we're worrying too much about right now, but we anticipate adding enterprise-focused features eventually.